 Technology is developing rapidly, and it seems there is an app for just about anything these days, and education is no exception.
 If you try searching for "educational apps for kids" or "educational product reviews" on Google, there are approximately 35,300,000 results the search engine comes up with.
 Amazon.com offers around 14,000 educational apps and games, and the App Store features over 80,000 educational apps, as stated by Apple.
 How are teachers and parents supposed to sort through this vast variety of choices and find the right ones?
 Whether you are a teacher looking for ways to enhance your classroom experience or a parent searching for new educational apps for your children, these are the best websites to head to.

 When a student approached Dr. Todd Cherner of Coastal Carolina University with this question, Dr. Cherner realized he had never actually thought of an app worth, despite having used various apps in his classes for a while.
 After short research, it turned out that a comprehensive app evaluation and review rubric was yet to be developed, and this is how AppEd Review was created by Dr. Cherner and his colleague Dr. Corey Lee.
 AppEd Review is an excellent source of app reviews.
 It allows filtering by platform, subject, grade level and price as well as types (content-based, creation-based, skill-based, teacher resource apps).
 The reviews include an original app description, a comprehensive app evaluation and instructional ideas for using the app.
 In addition to app reviews, the website also offers a blog where the authors share useful educational tips and ready-to-use App Lessons with description, lesson plans and all the necessary instructions.
 Readers can also subscribe for new reviews and receive a monthly Roundup.

 Founded by Jayne Claire, a Special Education teacher, and Anne Rachel, Early Childhood educator, Teachers With Apps (TWA) is aimed at helping teachers and parents wade through the growing number of educational apps out there.
-The website is divided into categories - Teacher Tools, Parent Page, TWA Picks, Noteworthy and others.
+The website is divided into categories - Teacher Tools, Parent Page, TWA Picks, Noteworthy, and others.
 Reviews are organized in the way of blog posts, with links to the website or App Store where one can download the app from.
 There is also a blog where one can learn the latest educational news, read the app review digest or find some great ideas for enhancing the teaching/learning process.

 EdShelf is a crowd-sourced resource for reviews on educational tools and apps.
 It allows users to create shelves (collections) similar to those on Pinterest and organize apps in a convenient way.
 The rating includes the following parameters: Learning Curve, Pedagogical Effectiveness and Student Engagement.
 For each app or tool, it's also possible to review all the shelves it's listed on.

 EdSurge is a community-driven database of edtech products.
 Each of the five categories - Curriculum Projects, Teacher Needs, School Operations, Post-Secondary and Everything Else - is divided into subcategories, making it very easy to find just the right educational app or product.
 EdSurge is also a great resource for learning the latest educational news and tips or finding out about interesting industry events.

 Graphite is a free service from Common Sense Education aimed at helping educators discover and use best apps and educational technology resources.
 It's possible to browse apps by subject or standard.
 Product reviews are profound and comprehensive, with both the Graphite team and teachers giving their ratings.
 There are also tips on how to use the app.